maxknu/on-prem-example2/README.md

-This simple webpage just calls Workato API Management to test latency and performance.
+This simple webpage just calls API Management to test latency and performance.
 Public Key is limited to couple of calls per minute